TheMCBrothers/themcbrothers.github.io/_posts/2019-08-14-useless-mod-update-1.14.4-2.2.3.md

 layout: "post"
 title: "Useless Mod Update (1.14.4-2.2.3)"
 categories: "uselessmod update"
-permalink: /:categories/1.14.4-2.2.3.html
+permalink: /:categories/1.14.4-2.2.3/
 ---

-A new update of the Useless Mod has been releases!
+A new update of the Useless Mod has been released!
+This is probably the biggest update for MC-1.14.4

 ## Changelog
 #### New features